openvinotoolkit/model_server/docs/home.md

 @endsphinxdirective

-## Model Serving

-Model server hosts models and makes them accessible to software components over standart network protocols: a client sends a request to the model server, which performs model inference and sends a response back to the client.
+Model server hosts models and makes them accessible to software components over standard network protocols: a client sends a request to the model server, which performs model inference and sends a response back to the client.
 Model server offers many advantages for efficient model deployment:

 - Remote inference enables using lightweight clients with only the necessary functions to perform API calls to edge or cloud deployments.
 - Applications are independent of the model framework, hardware device, and infrastructure.